Altaeir-13/Altaeir-13/README.md

 - 👀 I’m interested in robotics and IoE, but everything in CS seems interesting to me atm...
 - 🌱 I’m currently learning C, C++, Java and Python languages
 - 💞️ I’m looking to collaborate on any project available, I'm just willing to learn...
 - 📫 How to reach me?
-Email - randerson.sdsn@gmail.com or Twitter - @A_Perturbadoras
+Email - randerson.sousa@acad.ifma.edu.br or Twitter - @A_Perturbadoras
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: mywife is soft nd ilikeher
 <!---